ncphillips/crowdstudy/README.md

         app.js
         controllers.js
         routes.js
+        sockets.js

 * app.js – This file exports the experiment as an application.
 It sets up the experiment specific views, static files, and routes.
 * controller.js – Contains middleware and controller functions for handling requests.
 * routes.js - Is a function which sets up the routes needed for the experiment.
+* sockets.js - (Optional) Exports a function accepting the `config` and `server` objects.
+This can be used to set up sockets.
 * views/ – Contains EJS views.
 * public/ – Contains public files specific to this experiment.
     * scripts/ – `.jsx` files here are compiled to `.js` files in the same directory when the server starts.